micro-os-plus/semihosting-xpack/README.md

 On Windows, global packages are installed in the user home folder, and do not require `sudo`.

-Compiling the source code require a modern C++ compiler, preferably GCC 5 or higher, but was also compiled with GCC 4.8.
+Compiling the source code requires a modern C++ compiler, preferably GCC 5 or higher, but was also compiled with GCC 4.8.

 ### How to publish